 SEO has changed over the years.
-It has evolved into something that revolves around a users experience on your website.
-Keywords used to be one of the most important factors on a page, but people started abusing that signal.
+It has evolved into something that revolves around user experience on your website.
+Keywords used to be one of the most critical factors on a page, but people started abusing that signal.
 Then it was inbound links.
 People started abusing that with link farms.
-One thing that hasn't changed, is what SEO is at its foundation.
+One thing that hasn't changed is what SEO is at its foundation.

-Search engine optimization, is an Internet marketing discipline that deals with improving the position of your website in search engine results.
-There is something so vaguely simple about that statement, but it holds true.
+Search engine optimization is an Internet marketing discipline that deals with improving the position of your website in search engine results.
+There is something so vaguely simple about that statement, but it holds.
 As I mentioned before, SEO has changed.
 It has changed because of what Google values as signals in its algorithm.

-In an industry like hospitality, it can be extremely difficult.
-The OTA's were first on the scene, and are not trying to give up any of the search real estate.
-If you couple that with the ga-gillion aggregators that are out there, plus any review sites, it can be difficult to even make your way to page one.
-Other than the standard SEO tips, there are other ways that you can improve your search results.
+In an industry like hospitality, it can be challenging.
+The OOTA'swere first on the scene, and are not trying to give up any of the search real estate.
+If you couple that with the ga-gillion aggregators that are out there, plus any review sites, it can be difficult even to make your way to page one.
+Other than the standard SEO tips, there are different ways that you can improve your search results.

-Even though there were many people that tried to game the system with links, they are still one of the most important ranking factors.
+Even though many people tried to game the system with links, they are still one of the most crucial ranking factors.
 Many of the search engines (Google) changed the way that they look at them.
 With ongoing and continuous updates to their algorithm, they are now more capable of demoting, or ignoring altogether, links that they consider spammy.
 Those aren't the links that I am talking about.

 All links are not created equal.
-A link from a website that is more trusted by Google to your site, is more valuable that 20 links from a notoriously spammy domain.
+A link from a website that is more trusted by Google to your site is more valuable than 20 links from a notoriously spammy domain.
 It is for this reason that your hotel website links need to be relevant to the content of your site.
 You also need to make sure that you are not only focusing on incoming links.
-Setting up internal links can also help your SEO greatly.
+Setting up internal links can also help your SEO significantly.

-So....links are cool, but what really matters is that the content that you are providing for the user.
+So....links are cool, but what matters is that the material that you are providing for the user.
 Whatever content is, whether it is videos, infographics, or a blog post like this one, you need to make sure that it is optimized for search engines.
 What do I mean by this?
-At the end of the day you need to make sure that the content that you provide for those search results is the best that is out there.
-If it is not, then you better make sure that it is at the very least, top 10.
+You need to make sure that the content that you provide for those search results is the best that is out there.
+If it is not, then you better make sure that it is, at the very least, top 10.